mehtaarn000/github-avatar-dl/README.md

+# github-avatar-dl
-# A python module that will allow users to download GitHub avatar images
+A python module that will allow users to download GitHub avatar images

 ## Installation:
 `pip install github-avatar-dl`